The Center for Wound Care & Hyperbaric Medicine at BMC is a Center of Distinction

 The Center for Wound Care & Hyperbaric Medicine provides comprehensive outpatient wound care for chronic and non-healing wounds.
 Excellent clinical outcomes, commitment to the best practices in wound care, and very high patient satisfaction have all led to national recognition for the quality of our care.

-Dr. Richard Basile, who served as Medical Director, is board certified in wound care.
+Dr. Richard Basile, who serves as Medical Director, is board certified in wound care.
 Nurses treating our patients are also wound care certified.

 Berkshire Medical Center has collaborated with area physicians to help patients who are struggling with problem chronic wounds.
 The Center for Wound Care & Hyperbaric Medicine in Pittsfield is located on 66 Wahconah Street and has two state-of-the-art hyperbaric oxygen chambers.
 A similar facility for patients in North Berkshire is located at the North Adams Campus of BMC.